Asit-14/Data-Structures/README.md

 Welcome to the VS Code Java DSA world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

 In this repository, we learn Data Structures and Algorithms (DSA) with Java, following the Striver A2Z playlist.
-Additionally, we solve questions from LeetCode, GeeksforGeeks (GFG), and Coding Ninja.
+Additionally, we solve questions from LeetCode, GeeksforGeeks (GFG), and Coding Ninja. heyy there, this is a sample repository to help you get started with Java development in Visual Studio Code.
+This repository is structured to help you learn and practice Data Structures and Algorithms (DSA) using Java, following the Striver A2Z playlist.
+It also includes solutions to questions from LeetCode, GeeksforGeeks (GFG), and Coding Ninja.
 ## Folder Structure

 The workspace contains two folders by default, where: